miellaby/entrelacs/IntroductionToEntrelacs.md

-# An other introduction to the Entrelacs Project
+# An introduction to the Entrelacs Project

 ## The _square wheel_ of NTI